 For dial gauge measurement (Figure B.1) install dial gauges to surfaces on top, back, front and sides of test piece.

-For straightedge and feeler gauge measurement (Figure B.2) draw a line where the straightedge is placed and mark along this line (+) or (-) deformations around the test piece.
+For straightedge and feeler gauge measurement (Figure A.2) draw a line where the straightedge is placed and mark along this line (+) or (-) deformations around the test piece.

 Seal the test piece and fill with the testing fluid, taking care that trapped air is minimized.
 A pressure gauge shall then be fitted to the test piece to check the pressure at the test piece, and also to crosscheck the gauge fitted in the vicinity of the regulator.